CoMakery/robowallet/README.md

 `TxFee` - total amount in gwei to be paid as transaction fee (calculated by network via `baseFeePerGas`)

-`baseFeePerGas` – amount in gwei to be burnt after tx is included in a block (calculated by network, rotates with every block)
+`baseFeePerGas` – amount in gwei to be burnt when tx is included in a block (calculated by network for every block)

 `maxPriorityFeePerGas` – amount in gwei to be trasnfered to a miner (controlled with env variable)